What Are Construction NVQ Courses?

-The extent of the on-site assessment will depend on the level of the course.
+The extent of the on-site assessment will depend on the level of the construction qualification.
 Lower-level courses involve simpler skills, and thus can be assessed relatively quickly.
-More advanced NVQ courses where students are expected to perform complex tasks and make judgements will require more time.
+More advanced NVQ construction qualifications where students are expected to perform complex tasks and make judgements will require more time.

 The assessor will typically visit several times toward the end of the course.
 These aren’t surprise visits!
 Dates will be arranged to suit both you and your employer.
 The entire assessment process rarely takes longer than ten weeks.
 In most cases, it’s much less!

 Nowadays, evidence of your NVQ assessment can be submitted electronically.
 Wherever you are in the world, and whatever time it might be, you’ll be able to submit!

 Different sorts of construction NVQ will require different levels of independent study.
 Many lower-level NVQs will not require anything other than turning up to work and doing the job well.
 There’s only so much that reading can teach you about practical vocations like trowel application and formwork.
 On the other hand, if you’re doing higher-level NVQs that involve management and other more theoretical skills, then you’ll need to set aside time at home for study and revision.
 If this sounds daunting, or you’re concerned about where you’re going to find the time, then don’t worry: we’ll be able to support you in any independent study you might want to engage in.